Aliona83/project_j/TESTING.md

  Return to [Readme](https://github.com/Aliona83/project_j/blob/main/README.md)

+This README document outlines the results of manual testing conducted on the homepage of the website/application.
+The purpose of this testing is to ensure that all essential features and elements of the homepage function as expected.

 # [Manual Testing](#manual-testing)
 # [Code Validation](#code-validation)
   * HTML
   * CSS
   * JavaScript
   * Python

 # [Accessibility](#accessibility)
   * Wave
   * Ax Tools

 # [Browser Testing](#browser-testing)
 # [Device Testing](#device-testing)
 # [Lighthouse](#lighthouse)

-This README document outlines the results of manual testing conducted on the homepage of the website/application.
-The purpose of this testing is to ensure that all essential features and elements of the homepage function as expected.

-## Manual Testing
+# Manual Testing

   * Home page all testings
    <details>
   <summary>Click to see more</summary>